0

 • What is Postural Orthostatic Tachycardia Syndrome (POTS)?

-Approximately 80% of individuals with Ehlers-Danlos Syndrome also have POTS.
-However, research suggests that around 31% of people with POTS have hEDS.
+Around 80% of people with Ehlers-Danlos Syndrome also have it.
+About 31% of people with POTS have hypermobile EDS.

-- Brain fog
+Brain fog or difficulty concentrating

-- Headaches
+Headaches

-- Mild chest discomfort or pressure.
+Mild chest discomfort or pressure

-- Nausea or vomiting
+Nausea or upset stomach

 • How is POTS diagnosed?

-POTS is often diagnosed through a combination of medical history, physical examination and tests such as a Tilt Table Test.
-Unfortunately at this time, POTS in incurable.
-Management for POTS can vary upon the individuals symptoms
+POTS is often diagnosed through a combination of medical history, physical examination and tests such as a sit-stand, NASA Lean or Tilt Table Test.

 We welcome and support individuals from all walks of life.
 We are committed to providing compassionate, inclusive care for people of all genders, races, ethnicities, sexual orientations, abilities, and neurotypes.
 We believe that healthcare should be a safe, affirming space for everyone, and we strive to ensure that all of our clients feel heard, respected, and valued